 All students at Stockholm University, regardless of subject, can apply to north2north.
 However, students who study courses with emphasis on the Northern and Arctic regions are prioritised.

 Students can apply to all universities within the north2north program.
 The North American higher education institutions participating in north2north allocate a number of places each year, which means that as a student, you do not need to pay tuition fee.

 For more information about this, see section ‘Places to study at a North American university.’

-- For a list of universities participating in north2north, click here (blå north2north banner): north2north institutions
+- For a list of universities participating in north2north, click here:

 - Places to study at a North American university - Tax exempt: Exchange places at a North American university in Canada and the United States (Alaska) are guaranteed and are distributed among applicants from the four Swedish universities of the north2north program.
 Locations may vary from year to year.

-The scholarship has previously been roughly SEK 19,000 per student.
+The scholarship has previously been around SEK 19,000 per student.
 We prioritise cooperation with North American universities, but can grant scholarships to all countries (though with smaller scholarship sums).
-The Swedish Institute that funds the scholarship programme makes the final selection.
+The stipend will be distributed according to a selection list.

 How to apply